DouYu International Holdings Limited (DOYU) Shares Plummet Below 1-Year High

-DouYu International Holdings Limited (NASDAQ: DOYU)’s stock price has decreased by -2.25 compared to its previous closing price of 1.11.
-However, the company has seen a -4.82% decrease in its stock price over the last five trading sessions.
+The stock price of DouYu International Holdings Limited (NASDAQ: DOYU) has dropped by -9.33 compared to previous close of 1.05.
+Despite this, the company has seen a fall of -15.00% in its stock price over the last five trading days.
 Barron’s reported on 04/11/22 that China Approves First Videogame Licenses Since July.
 Bilibili and Chinese Videogame Stocks Rally.

 Is It Worth Investing in DouYu International Holdings Limited (NASDAQ: DOYU) Right Now?